 - To provide data to validate aircraft noise modelling results produced using specialist software for a range of purposes (including environmental impact assessment of proposed flight path changes)

 - To provide a framework to identify the acoustic impacts of current and historic aviation activity, and to guide decisions on proposed future changes to aircraft operations.

-Short term noise monitoring reports
+Short-term noise monitoring

-The results can be used to:
+The results of short-term noise monitoring can be used to:

 - detail noise impacts on communities